SEO

 2

-The analysis found two pages that should be combined.
-This prompt produces the merged content: the best sections from each page, a consolidated keyword target, a redirect plan, and an updated title and meta description.
+Once the analysis flags two pages that should be combined, this step produces the merged content.
+You get the strongest sections from both pages, a consolidated keyword target, a new title and meta description, and the 301 redirect instruction for the page being retired.

 Prompt